8 Ontario Outdoor Activities

 5. Plan Your Cycling Route

 Love cycling?
 Us too!
 This summer ride through Oxford’s scenic countryside past lush farm fields, Carolinian forest and along rolling hills.
 With a selection of road routes, gravel road routes and two mountain biking destinations, there’s something for everyone.

 6. Explore the Oxford County Cheese Trail

-As Ontario slowly begins to re-open, so is the Cheese Trail!
+Looking to satisfy your cheesy craving?
+Check out the Cheese Trail!
 Visit restaurant patios serving up the cheesiest dishes, retail shops with the perfect dish to serve all that glorious dairy on and of course, the cheesemakers themselves.
 Why not visit a few spots and then make a picnic of your spoils?
 Sounds like a pretty gouda idea to us.

 7. Camp Under the Stars